Rob--W/extension-dev-tools/firefox/README.md

    are copied to the "install.rdf" file inside the XPI, and the original install.rdf is replaced with this new install.rdf inside the XPI file (the previous one is moved to `install.rdf.bak`).
-3. If an environment variable "`XPIPEM`" is set, the XPI file is signed using the file defined in this environment variable.
+3. If an environment variable "`XPIPEM`" is set, t
+   The XPI file is signed using the `codesigning.pem`.
+You can set the pem path via the `XPIPEM` environment variable.
+If the pem file does not exist, the XPI is not signed.

 The PEM file should contain the following files: